 CHF

-30. How is chest radiography used for a pleural diseases?
+30. How is chest radiography used for pleural diseases?

 It is most common in detecting a pleural effusion obtained best in the upright position to show a pleural fluid meniscus at the costophrenic angles.